aardappel/lobster/docs/source/philosophy.md

     thinking on how give the programmer maximum refactoring fluidity.

--   A language that has some goodies built-in that streamline code typical in
+-   A language that has some goodies built-in that streamline code typical in games, for example almost everything can operate on vectors of numbers (2D, 3D, 4D).
-    games:

-    -   Almost everything can operate on vectors of numbers (2D, 3D, AnyD).

-    -   Coroutines that can greatly simplify code that runs over time (across frames).

 -   A language inspired more by functional programming than by object oriented programming.
 Lobster is of course an imperative language first: games are